Sisisi Tolashe: ANC Women's League presidency

 In July 2023, the ANCWL held its first elective conference since the 2015 meeting at which Tolashe had been voted out of the leadership.
 Tolashe was viewed as a frontrunner for election to the league's presidency, running with the support of Ramaphosa and his allies, including Pemmy Majodina and Angie Motshekga.
 Her slate of running mates included Lungi Gcabashe, Nokuthula Nqaba, and, until her death, Tina Joemat-Pettersson.
 She stood against Bathabile Dlamini, the outgoing ANCWL President, and Thembeka Mchunu ultimately emerged as another pro-Ramaphosa candidate.

 At the conference held from 21 to 23 July 2023, Tolashe had the most branch nominations for the president position; she had received 1,564 nominations while her competitors Mchunu and Dlamini received 796 and 258 nominations respectively.
 On the final day of the conference, Tolashe was announced as the league's new president, having received 1,729 votes while Mchunu and Dlamini got 1,038 and 170 votes respectively.

 Minister of Social Development

 After the 2024 general election, President Ramaphosa appointed Tolashe as Minister of Social Development.

+Corruption allegations

+In April 2026, Tolashe was called before the ANC's Integrity Commission following allegations that she took two luxury SUVs, donated to the ANCWL by Chinese officials, and gave them to her adult children.

+Tolashe was subsequently fired by President Cyril Ramaphosa in terms of section 91(2) of the South African constitution.